 Adding content to your EDS is a multi-step process.
 Generally, these are the steps you will take when you purchase a new resource or OhioLINK subscribed content changes:

 Partner databases are enabled via the Databases tab on your EDS profile.
 In most cases, you will want to ensure that the New Content Automatically Enabled is set to 'No', otherwise all new partner databases will be enabled on your profile, regardless of whether you have access or not.
 If you decide to set the New Content Automatically Enabled to 'Yes', then it's highly recommended that you set the Available in Library Collection limiter to 'On' by default.

 Although EBSCO Host is a separate section in the EBSCO admin, it's included here because the two interfaces look identical and that can be confusing.
 Databases in the Host section allow you to control which EBSCO databases you want to show up as searchable to your users outside of the EDS, for example through an A-Z list.

 You can read about CustomLinks on EBSCO's website, but know that their primary purpose is to connect users directly to full-text in most cases.
-Any time you add a new database to your EDS profile, be certain to review the EDS Wiki for instructions on adding a CustomLink, if one exists.
+Any time you add a new database to your EDS profile, be certain to review instructions in EBSCO Connect on adding a CustomLink, if one exists.
 Keep in mind that very frequently a CustomLink requires additional options to be set, such as a customer ID, a system collection, etc.

 This list is not intended to be exhaustive, but it serves a good example of what your CustomLinks might look like.

 |EBSCOhost Full Text (PDF Full Text or HTML Full Text)||This link should always come first.|

 |EDS - Films on Demand|